Republican-controlled Idaho House passes Texas-style immigration bill

 There are exceptions in the bill for people who have a legal presence in the U.S. such as through a work visa, people who have been granted asylum and for people who were granted benefits under the Deferred Action for Childhood Arrivals, or DACA, program between 2012 and 2021.

-But several legislators pointed out that Texas Senate Bill 4, which Idaho’s new bill is modeled after, has been blocked from taking effect as legal challenges around the Texas law play out.
+Several legislators pointed out that Texas Senate Bill 4, after which Idaho’s new bill is modeled, has been blocked from taking effect as legal challenges around the Texas law play out.

 “The first point I would make is that Idaho as a state does not have the authority to do this; this is the job of the federal government,” House Assistant Minority Leader Lauren Necochea, D-Boise, said in her floor debate Friday.